 Michala Gregorová

-She joined Miton in 2018 as head of communications.
+Míša joined Miton in 2018 as head of communications.
 Previously, she had her own PR company with clients such as Rohlík and Bonami; later she become the CMO of Rohlík.
 In 2021, she also became an investment manager.
-She is in charge of Knihobot and is interested in re-commerce.
-She has a law degree and currently studying the humanities.
-She likes to learn new things and meet new people.
-She then tries to place them with one of the portfolio companies.
+She works with Knihobot, Whisper and AIM.
+She has a law degree, and later she studied philosophy.

 Michala Gregorová